bhurt/webbench/README.md

   * (We don't want Flask, because the other two seem to reliably outperform it.)
 * Go
   * ???
 (What do Go folks use for REST API webservers?)

+We are also looking to implement the following extensions:

+* Improved scripting of executing tests, including building up and tearing down test environments.
+* SQL injection attacks launched by the client code before the tests are executed.

 Inspiration
 ==============